ableinc/krystal/README.md

 # Features (In-Detail)
 <h2>Face Detection (Vision)</h2>
 Krystal comes with a unique feature that allows her to detect whomever you desire with a blink of an eye (well, a capture of a frame, but you get my point).
 She uses the well-designed source code of Ageitgey's <a href="https://github.com/ageitgey/face_recognition">Face Recognition</a> software.
 In Ageitgrey's example code, which Krystal uses, you must train a model that will contain the information for each individual person's name (described as the folder name/label).
 The training script is contained within the "model" directory, the file is called facerectrain.py.
 Special thanks to Ageitgrey.
 <b>NOTE:</b> Krystal comes with a pre-compiled model called "faces.ai" in the "model" directory, alongside the faces she is trained on are located in the "train" folder.
 When you add or remove images in the "train" folder the model will be updated upon training.
 If you would like to remove the known faces in the "train" directory please do so, but as later version of Krystal are released this option will be deprecated and you will only be using a model that is maintained by Able (with contributions from you of course).
-Login <a href="https://ableinc.us/access/login.php">here</a> to add your selfie to our universal model for training and release in the future.
+Login <a href="http://www.able.digital/access/login.php">here</a> to add your selfie to our universal model for training and release in the future.
 <br>
 <h2>Object Detection</h2>
 Krystal comes with an pre-trained caffee model that contains a few commonly known or easy-to-train images.
 The images are general and there is a good chance of misidentification of abstract or unqiue objects.
 You can see the exact images the model can detect by checking the resources > Detection.py file.
 <br>
 <h2>Personality & Thoughts</h2>
 Krystal contains a very simple personality model that contains general information about her such as her name, age or creator.
 She is only invoked when a specific or relatively specific question is asked with a high probability of matching her knowledge.
 As stable updates are released in the coming time Krystal's personality model with expand with complexity and will begin to adapt to conversation in real-time as an artificially intellegent "human", or android for this purpose.
 Feel free to add information about Krystal, though in the future this will be removed.
 Krystal is intended to always be running and will only gather information when activated.<br>

+# Demo Mode
+1) Data is not personalized in this mode.
+Meaning, Krystal will not have any information on your name or habits about you.
+2) Automatic updates are disabled
+3) Some features may be limited in the future

 # Known issues
 1) Q: Random info when asked about who/what someone/something.<br>